Why peace talks between Ukraine and Russia are not as simple as Trump makes out

 Whether it will succeed, however, is unclear.

-Russia’s economy appears to have soaked up the brunt of Western sanctions over the past nearly three years, though the long-term implications of putting an economy on a war footing could prove dangerous.
+Russia’s economy appears to have soaked up the brunt of Western sanctions over the course of the war, though the long-term implications of putting an economy on a war footing could prove dangerous.

 Territorial concessions